dotkom/notiwall/README.md

   * Install Notiwall from the [Chrome Web Store](<LINK>)
   * Online Notiwall Options -> Choose your settings and choose a Notiwall, e.g. the infoscreen or the officescreen
 1. The launcher
-  * Lock the Chrome icon to the launcher
+  * Lock the following icons to the launcher, for easy access:
-  * Other apps you might want to lock to the launcher
+    * Chromium, System Settings, Startup Applications, Update Manager, Terminal
-    * System Settings, Startup Applications, Software Updater, Terminal
+  * Remove unnecessary icons in the launcher
-  * Remove unnecessary icons, yes, Firefox as well
+    * Yes, Firefox as well
 1. Open “Startup Applications”
   * Add `chromium-browser --kiosk --disable-translate`
   * Add `unclutter`